ronalchn/strong_presenter/README.md

 @users_presenter = UserPresenter::Collection.new(@users)
 ```

-If you want to add methods to your collection presenter, inherit from `StrongPresenter::CollectionPresenter`:
+To add methods to your collection presenter, inherit from `StrongPresenter::CollectionPresenter`:

 ```ruby
 # app/presenters/users_presenter.rb